August 18, 2020

-Fleischner's recent gouaches similarly address the arrangement of forms within a single, unitary surface.
-In his works, colored elements — usually cubes and rectangles — are suspended in the ground of the work.
-His gouaches address the same formal principles found in his sited projects, and his individual sculptures, realized in the more intimate scale of small, and larger-scale drawings.
+In Fleischner's recent gouaches, colored elements — usually cubes and rectangles — are suspended in the ground of the work.
+His gouaches address the same formal principles found in his individual sculptures, realized in the more intimate scale of small, and larger-scale drawings.

 His latest works in the exhibition are two works from an ongoing series that he started in 2019 of wall-mounted constructions, made of wooden cubes.
 Fleischner "prioritizes optical engagement over physical comprehension", according to Jennifer Gross, where these works encourage "close looking, intimacy, and detail."